quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 include a timestamp in the "time" field.

 Events in each individual trace SHOULD be logged in strictly ascending timestamp order (though not necessarily absolute value, for the "delta" format).
-Tools CAN sort all events on the timestamp before processing them, though are not required to (as this could impose a significant processing overhead).
+Tools MAY sort all events on the timestamp before processing them, though are not required to (as this could impose a significant processing overhead).
 This can be a problem especially for multi-threaded and/or streaming loggers, who could consider using a